Loveqube

 Hmm... that made me feel pretty good!

-3. What would we do without you?.
+3. What would we do without you?
 Have you ever felt that you're under-appreciated?
 Now's the time to write yourself a poem about it.
 Tell yourself everything that would be missing if you were to leave.
 You could even beg yourself to stay.

 4. Self Encouragement.
 Write as if you were a distant admirer seeking ways to get closer to you.
 What would you do just to make yourself smile?
 Then, think of all the ambitions you've been putting off, and incorporate them into your love poem.
 Maybe you would go back to the gym or sign up for that class you've been wanting to take.
-Ah, the things that we'll do for love!
+Ah, the things we'll do for love!
 This type of poem in particular is great for being made into several copies and left around.

 If you happen to write yourself a love poem and don't mind sharing, please do share in the comments section!